peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The difference of the two objects.
+The difference between the two numbers, that is, this arbitrary-precision integer minus another arbitrary-precision integer.

 <b>Exceptions:</b>